anthonymashford/ANF/PoC/ANF-PoC.md

 <p id="VMs"></p>

 ### Virtual Machines (VMs):
-- Prepare the necessary VMs host the workload.
+- Prepare the necessary Virtual Machines (VMs) to host the workload.
 Ensure that these resources are properly configured, including network connectivity to the Azure NetApp Files volumes.

 ### Monitoring and Performance Measurement:
 - Determine the metrics you want to monitor and measure during the PoC, such as IOPS, throughput, and latency.
 Set up the appropriate monitoring tools to capture and analyse these metrics.